peter-woyzbun/dgrmr_m/README.md

 # dgrmr (Data Grammar)

-`dgrmr` is a small package for data manipulation in Python inspired by (an imitation of) Hadley Wickham's R package `dplyr`.
+`dgrmr` is a small package for data manipulation in Python, using `pandas`, inspired by (an imitation of) Hadley Wickham's R package `dplyr`.
 The goal is to make for more structured, readable, and intuitive data manipulation code.
-Internally, it is essentially a collection of functions layered over `pandas` functions, and a new "pipe" operator.
+Internally, it is essentially a collection of functions layered over `pandas`, and a new "pipe" operator.

 The "pipe" operator, `>>`, turns `x >> f(y)`into `f(x,y)`.
 It allows for the chaining together of any number of `dgrmr` functions.
 That is, it passes the dataframe output from one function to the next.
 The idea is to manipulate a dataframe